 - Preheat oven to 375 degrees.
 Heat 1 Tablespoon vegetable oil in a saucepan on low heat.
 Add quinoa.
-Cook, stirring constantly, until quinoa pops, it will take 4 to 5 minutes.
-Transfer to bowl.
+Cook, stirring constantly until quinoa pops, it will take 4 to 5 minutes.
+Transfer to a bowl.

 - In a large bowl, beat the butter, white sugar, and brown sugar, until fluffy.

 - Beat in eggs, and then add the vanilla.